Collisteru/csci4022_proj/README.md

 - Code a scaper to get all the data from each of these battles.

+## Notes on Data:

+In pokemon_stats.json, the order of stats is the default order of [HP, ATTACK, DEFENSE, SPECIAL ATTACK, SPECIAL DEFENSE, SPEED]

 ## Data Collection Questions:

 * What is the minimum timestamp of a battle?